-24. Such blasphemy this, as one would think might make the cars of a Christian to tingle.
-But there is yet more behind; for just as it honours the Son, so doth this doctrine honour the Father.
-It destroys all his attributes at once.
+24. Such blasphemy this, as one would think might make the ears of a Christian to tingle.
+But there is yet more behind; for just as it honours the Son, so doth this doctrine honour the Father. destroys all his attributes at once.
 It overturns both his justice, mercy and truth.
-Yes it represents the most holy God as worse than the davils: as both more false, more cruel, and more unjust.
-More false, because the devil, liar as he is, hath never faid, "He willeth all men to be faved."
-More unjust, because the devil cannot, if he would, be guilty of such injustice as you ascribe to God, when you fay, that God condemned millions of fouls to everlasting fire prepared for the devil and his angels for continuing in fin, which for want of that grace he will not give them, they cannot avoid: and more cruel, because that unhappy spirit seehest rest and findeth none; so that his own restless misery is a kind of temptation to him to tempt others.
-But God resteth in his high and holy place: fo that to suppose him of his own mere motion, of his pure will and pleafure, happy as he is, to doom his creatures whether they will or no, to endless misery; is to impute such cruelty to him, as we cannot impute even to the great enemy of God and man.
-It is to represent the most high God (he that hath ears to hear, let him hear !) as more cruel, false and unjust than the devil.
+Yea it represents the most holy God as worse than the Devil; as both more false, more cruel, and more unjust.
+More false, because the Devil, Liar as he is, hath never faid, " He willeth all men to be faved."
+More unjust, because the Devil cannot, if he would, be guilty of fuch injuttice as you ascribe to God, when you say, that God condemned Millions of Souls to everlasting Fire prepared for the Devil and his Angels for continuing in fin, which for want of that grace He will not give them, they cannot avoid: And more cruel, because that unhappy Spirit seeketh rest and findeth none; fo that his own restless misery is a kind of temptation to him to tempt others.
+But God refleth in his high and holy place: So that to suppose him of his own mere motion, of his pure will and pleafure, B 2 happy as he is, to doom his Creatures whether they will or no, to endless misery; is to impute such Cruelty to him, as we cannot impute even to the great Enemy of God and man.
+It is to represent the most High God (He that hath ears to hear, let him hear!) as more cruel, salse, and unjust than the Devil.

-25. This is the blashemy clearly contained in the horrible decree of predestination.
+25. This is the blasphemy clearly contained in the horrible Decree of Predestination.
 And here I fix my foot.
-On this I join issue with every aftertor of it.
-You represent God as worse than the devil; more false, more cruel, more unjust.
-"But you fay you will prove it by fcripture."
-Hold !
-What will you prove by scripture?
-That God is worse than the devil?
+On this I join issue with every assertor of it.
+You represent God as worse than the Devil: more false, more cruel, more unjust.
+"But you fay " you will prove it by Scripture."
+Hold! what will you prove by scripture?
+That God is worse than the Devil?
 It cannot be.
-Whatever that scripture proves, it never can prove this.
-Whatever its true meaning.
-Do you ask, "What is its true meaning then?"
+Whatever that Scripture proves, it never can prove this.
+Whatever its true. meaning be, this cannot be its true meaning. you ask, "What is its true meaning then?"
 If I fay, "I know not," you have gained nothing.
 For there are many scriptures, the true sense whereof neither you nor I shall know, till death is swallowed up in victory.
 But this I know, better it were to fay, it had no fense at all, than to say it had such a fense as this.
 It cannot mean, whatever it mean besides, that the God of truth is a liar.
-Let it mean what it will, it cannot mean that the judge of all the world is unjust.
-No scripture can mean that God is not love, or that his mercy is not over all his works: that is, whatever it prove beside, no scripture can prove Predestination.
+Let it mean what it will, it cannot mean that the Judge of all the world is unjust.
+No scripture can mean, that God is not Love, or that his mercy is not over all his Works: That is, Whatever it prove befide, no scripture can prove Predestination.